-Chickpea has the ability to fix 60 to 80 per cent of its nitrogen requirement through nitrogen fixation.
-Kabuli chickpea is an excellent nodulator and nitrogen fixer.
-Desi chickpea is a good nitrogen fixer under ideal conditions, but may be a little sensitive to adverse environmental conditions.
+Chickpeas have the ability to fix 60-80 per cent of their nitrogen requirements through nitrogen fixation.
+Kabuli chickpeas are excellent nodulators and nitrogen-fixers.
+Desi chickpeas are good nitrogen-fixers under ideal conditions, but may be a little sensitive to adverse environmental conditions.

-Chickpea requires a specific rhizobium species for nitrogen fixation.
-Chickpea rhizobium species are not the same as the rhizobium species for peas and lentil.
-Examine the label of any inoculant to make sure that it is appropriate for chickpea.
-Some chickpea inoculants will be labelled as “garbanzo bean,” and are appropriate for use in chickpea.
-Note that many different strains of this rhizobium species occur and vary in terms of their effectiveness.
+Chickpeas require a specific Rhizobium species for nitrogen fixation (Rhizobia cicero), and it is different from Rhizobium used for peas and lentils.
+Examine the label of any inoculant to make sure that it is appropriate for chickpeas.
+Some chickpea inoculants will be labelled as “garbanzo bean,” and are appropriate for use in chickpeas.
+Note that many different strains of this Rhizobium species occur and vary in terms of their effectiveness.
 The manufacturer may have one or more strains in the inoculant.

-Rhizobium bacteria (either on the seed or in the package) die if they are exposed to stress such as high temperature, drying winds, or direct sunlight.
-Inoculant must be stored in a cool place prior to use and must be used before the expiry date.
+Rhizobium bacteria (either on the seed or in the package) die if they are exposed to stress such as temperature extremes, drying out, or direct sunlight.
+Inoculant must be stored in a cool, dark place prior to use and must be used before the expiry date.
 Following application of the inoculant, plant the inoculated seed into moist soil as soon as possible.

 Inoculants are sensitive to granular fertilizer.
 Banding fertilizer to the side and/or below the seed is recommended.
-Never mix inoculant with granular fertilizer.
+Never tank mix inoculant with fertilizer.
 Inoculants are also sensitive to some seed-applied fungicides.
 Check the label of both the inoculant and seed treatment for compatibility.
 When using a combination of fungicide and inoculant, apply the fungicide to the seed first, allow it to dry, and apply the inoculant immediately prior to seeding.
-Granular inoculants are less affected by dry seedbeds and seed-applied fungicides than other forms of inoculants.
+Granular inoculants are less affected by adverse environments and seed-applied fungicides than other forms of inoculants.

-The effectiveness of inoculation can be checked by examining the pulse crop in early summer at early flowering.
-It may take three to four weeks after seed germination before nodulation reaches a point where it can be evaluated.
-Although chickpea is an excellent nitrogen fixer and the nodules can be easily seen when a plant is pulled from the ground, the best way to check for nodulation is to dig a plant and gently remove the soil from the roots by washing in a bucket of water.
+The effectiveness of inoculation can be checked by examining the crop at early flowering.
+It may take up to four weeks after seed germination before nodulation reaches a point where it can be evaluated.
+The best way to check for nodulation is to dig a plant and gently remove the soil from the roots by washing in a bucket of water.
 Nodules are fragile and readily pull off if the roots are pulled out of the soil.